Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-03-23**
+* Levenhuk: finally finished adding OrderContext to IT LVH, it's working.
+HUGE class, but does look more organized.
+Will use it as a template for other LVH and ERM scripts.
+* Ermenrich: finished cleaning up DE ERM - my sloppy previous edit actually made it harder to fix.
+Summary throws an error, but I let it be for now (until adding OrderContext)

 **2026-03-20**
 * Levenhuk: still working on OrderContext class and its functions, in relation to select_delivery and select_payment.
 Looks like it gets unnecessary complicated, but I'll evaluate after it starts working
 * Ermenrich: started refactoring DE order, currently not working (wrong selector, "finds no items")